Inbibo/adonisfx_docs/docs/documentation/maya/skin.md

     - Has a range of \[0.0, 1.0\] [^1]
  - **Rest Length Multiplier** (Float, 1.0): Sets the scaling factor applied to the edge lengths at rest.
     - Has a range of \[0.0, 2.0\] [^1]
  - **Max Sliding Distance** (Float, 0.5): Determines the size of the sliding area.
-It corresponds to themaximum distance to the closest point on the reference mesh computed on initialization.
+It corresponds to the maximum distance to the closest point on the reference mesh computed on initialization.
     - The higher this value is, the higher quality and the lower performance.
     - Has a range of \[0.0, 10.0\] [^1]
  - **Compression Multiplier** (Float, 1.0): Sets the scaling factor applied to the compression resistance of every point.